simslab/scHPF/README.md

 Once you have completed requirements, clone this git reposity.

 ## Preprocessing
 scHPF's preprocessing.py command intakes a molecular count matrix for an scRNA-seq experiment with unique molecular identifiers (UMIs).
-The tab-delimitted matrix should be formatted like:
+The whitespace-delimited matrix should be formatted like:
 > <pre>ENSEMBL_ID  GENE_SYMBOL  UMICOUNT_CELL0  UMICOUNT_CELL1 ... </pre>

-The matrix should not have a header.
+The matrix should not have a header, but may be compressed with gzip or bzip2.
 We note that scHPF is specifically designed for scRNA-seq data with UMIs, and only takes integer molecular counts.

-To preprocess the tab-delimited count matrix for a typical run, use the command:
+To preprocess the whitespace-delimited count matrix for a typical run, use the command:
 ```
 python SCHPF_HOME/scHPF/preprocessing.py --input UMICOUNT_MATRIX --prefix PREFIX -o OUTPUT_DIR -m 5 --whitelist GENE_WHITELIST
 ```

-Where OUTPUT\_DIR does not need to exist and GENE\_WHITELIST is a two column, tab-delimited text file of ENSEMBL\_IDs and GENE\_SYMBOLs (see resources folder for an example).
+Where OUTPUT\_DIR does not need to exist and GENE\_WHITELIST is a two column, whitespace-delimited text file of ENSEMBL\_IDs and GENE\_SYMBOLs (see resources folder for an example).
 As written, the command formats data for training and only includes genes that are (1) on the whitelist (eg protein coding) and (2) that we observe transcripts of in at least 5 cells.
 After running this command, OUTPUT\_DIR should contain a matrix 'PREFIX.matrix.txt', a list of genes 'PREFIX.genes.txt', a preprocessing log file 'preprocessing.log.yaml', and a sparse-formatted training data file 'train.tsv'.
 More options and details for preprocessing can be viewed with
 ```
 python SCHPF_HOME/scHPF/preprocessing.py -h
 ```